hvesalai/emacs-scala-mode/README.md

 command.
 To set the default, you use the *customize-variable* command or a mode-hook.

+## Joinin lines

+Scala-mode defines its own join-line function.
+Besides doing what the normal join-line function does, it also removes comment marks (asterisks and slashes) when comment lines are joined and space when code lines are joined and the uppper line ended with a dot.

 ## Motion

 Basic emacs motion will work as expected.